Ego Ferguson

 Ego Ferguson (born September 22, 1991) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He played college football for the LSU Tigers and was selected by the Chicago Bears in the second round of the 2014 NFL draft.
 He was also a member of the Green Bay Packers and Detroit Lions.

 Early life

-A native of Miami, Florida, but raised in Mims, Ferguson originally attended Saint John's Catholic Prep in Frederick, Maryland, before transferring to Hargrave Military Academy in Chatham, Virginia, for his senior year of high school.
+A native of Miami, Florida, but raised in Mims, Florida, Ferguson originally attended Saint John's Catholic Prep in Frederick, Maryland, before transferring to Hargrave Military Academy in Chatham, Virginia, for his senior year of high school.
 Regarded as a four-star recruit by Rivals.com, Ferguson was ranked as the sixth best strong-side defensive end prospect in the class of 2010, behind top-ranked prospect Jackson Jeffcoat and third-ranked prospect William Gholston.
 Ferguson was ranked seventh-best defensive end prospect in the country by Scout.com.
 After official visits to LSU, Notre Dame, California, Florida State, and Miami, Ferguson committed to the LSU Tigers to play college football under head coach Les Miles.